Fröjel Church

 Fröjel Church (Fröjels kyrka) is a medieval church in Fröjel on the Swedish island of Gotland.
 Fröjel Church may have been built to serve not only as a church, but also as a fortification.
 Stylistically, it is a mix of Romanesque and Gothic architecture, and contains murals from the early 14th century.
 It is associated with the Diocese of Visby of the Church of Sweden.

 History and architecture

-The church was probably built not only as a house of worship but also a place of refuge in times of danger or conflict.
+The church was probably built not only as a house of worship but also as a place of refuge in times of danger or conflict.
 The location on a high point not far from the sea is fortress-like, and close to the church lies the ruins of a defensive tower, dating from the Middle Ages.
 The church was built close to a pre-Christian maze or Troy Town indicating an ancient site.

 The church was constructed of limestone.
-The oldest parts of the church itself, the nave, dates from the late 12th century.
+The oldest part of the church itself, the nave, dates from the late 12th century.
 The tower is somewhat later, while the large choir is from circa 1300, and in Gothic style rather than the Romanesque of the rest of the church.
 The intention was probably that the whole church should be rebuilt in Gothic style but for some reason only the choir was rebuilt.